mangoZMH/gitskills/readme.txt

-iiibbbCreating a new branch is quick and simple.
+iiiaaaCreating a new branch is quick and simple.